Spinor Bose-Einstein condensates: Introduction

 \section{Introduction}

-Most Bose-Einstein condensates (BECs) of dilute atomic gases realized thus far have internal degrees of freedom arising from spins.
-When a BEC is trapped in a magnetic potential, the spin of each atom is oriented along the direction of the local magnetic field.
-The spin degrees of freedom are therefore frozen and the BEC is described by a scalar order parameter.

-On the other hand, when the BEC is confined in an optical trap, the direction of the spin can change dynamically due to the interparticle interaction.
+Gaseous Bose-Einstein condensate (BEC) was first created using atoms in a single spin state of rubidium 87 ($^{87}$Rb)~\cite{Anderson1995} and later in single spin states of sodium 23 ($^{23}$Na)~\cite{Davis1995} and lithium 7 ($^7$Li)~\cite{Bradley1997}.
+In these systems, only those atoms in a week-field seeking state were magnetically trapped, and therefore, their spin degrees of freedom were frozen.
+A spinor Bose-Einstein condensate (BEC), namely a BEC with spin internal degrees of freedom, was first realized in a gas of spin-1 $^{23}$Na atoms confined in an optical dipole trap in 1998~\cite{Stamper-Kurn1998}, opening up a new research arena of ultracold atomic systems.
+Confined in an optical trap, the direction of atomic spins can change due to the interparticle interaction.
 Consequently, the order parameter of a spin-$f$ BEC has $2f+1$ components that can vary over space and time, producing a very rich variety of spin textures.
-A BEC with spin degrees of freedom is referred to as a spinor BEC.
-This article provides an overview of the physics of spinor and dipolar BECs.
+In contradistinction to a spinor BEC, a BEC of atoms in a single spin state is referred to as a scalar BEC.
+This article provides an overview of the physics of spinor BECs.